How to End a Letter (Closing Examples and Sign Off’s)

 Conclusion

 In a world where reliable and efficient communication is vital, every part of a letter is essential.
 Writing a rich letter could be the larger piece of the cake, but the more minor details also count.
-As such, how you end your letter is essential as it fosters the completeness of your message.
+As such, how you end your letter is essential, as it fosters the completeness of your message.

 The ending of your letter must fall in line with the tone and purpose of your letter.
 For example, if the email is business-focused, use ending words that depict the same.
 This applies when you are writing casual emails or physical letters to your acquaintances.
-By following the above guideline, you will stand a better chance of crafting a letter ending that supports the claims of your main letter.
+By following the above guidelines, you will stand a better chance of crafting a letter ending that supports the claims of your main letter.

 Keep Reading